rohithreddy/athena/readme.md

 ### Tufte CSS-specific elements

-Athena uses the beautiful Tufte CSS layout.
+athena uses the beautiful Tufte CSS layout.
 Most Markdown elements are automatically rendered to the proper HTML element and corresponding Tufte treatment.
 However, in order to fully utilize Tufte CSS, it is recommended you include images and margin notes the following way.

     <figcaption>Figure 1: A margin note about the image.</figcaption>
     ![An image.](/static/img/an-image.png "An image.")